3d render of architectural home drawing

 However, depending on the specifics of your project, instead of hiring an architect, you may decide to hire other specialists such as an architectural technologist, architectural technician, structural engineer or interior designer, which may reduce your fees.

-Extension vs. new build-costs
+Extension vs. new build costs

 Although it may seem counterintuitive, architect fees for an extension tend to be higher than the fees you can expect to pay for a new build.
 This is because adding to an existing structure requires considering more complex components.